 A freelance career in media is fairly long if it lasts a heartbeat.
 I mean a week.
 Beyond probability, mine lasted thirty years.
 It had to.
 I was a single mom—making headlines and deadlines all over the world.

 One moment, I was writing so Martha would sound like Martha, Oprah would sound like Oprah, Elmo like Elmo, Elle like Elle, Rolling Stone like Rolling Stone and History like History.
 The next moment, that was history, and I was using every neuron to place pegs in a board.

 I got a new life with a mind of its own and never got another paycheck, never did another job.
 My last career move was refunding a fat five-figure advance to a broadcast behemoth known across the globe.

 I moved—or rather, was moved—to a rambling farmhouse overrun with tangled brush.
 It is called Avalon, which means Paradise.
 It’s not.
 It was nine hours south of my life and my child.
 No trace of the move remains in my mind.

-Excerpts and partial versions of Amnesic Memoir have appeared or are forthcoming in Dogwood, The Rumpus, Creative Nonfiction, Literal Latte, and Mid-Century Modern, and have received these and other commendations: finalist for The Iowa Review’s Nonfiction Book Prize, winner of the Women’s Initiative contest at The Virginia Festival of the Book, the 44th and 45th New Millennium Writing Awards, The Cutthroat Barry Lopez Creative Nonfiction Contest, The Literal Latte Essay Awards, and The New Rivers Press’ Many Voices Competition.
+Excerpts and partial versions of Away With Words: an accidental account have appeared or are forthcoming in The Rumpus, Bellevue Literary Review, Creative Nonfiction, Literal Latte, and Mid-Century Modern, and have received these and other commendations: finalist for The Iowa Review’s Nonfiction Book Prize, winner of the Women’s Initiative Contest at The Virginia Festival of the Book, the 44th and 45th New Millennium Writing Awards, The Cutthroat Barry Lopez Creative Nonfiction Contest, The Literal Latte Essay Awards, and The New Rivers Press Many Voices Competition.
 Judith lives south of Charlottesville, Virginia, where she also makes art for humans and homes for birds.
 You can find her at www.judithhannahweiss.com.